stephenquan/xls2xform-api/README.md

 xls2xform-api is a lightweight Survey123 form conversion service based on [https://github.com/XLSForm/pyxform](https://github.com/XLSForm/pyxform).

-## Downloading and prerequsites
+## Downloading and prerequisites

 Requires Python and Java installed.
-Once installed, you need to download this repo and configure the prerequisits as follows:
+Once installed, you need to download this repo and configure the prerequisites as follows:

 1. Clone or download this repo
 2. Open a Command Prompt / Terminal / Bash window and run the following commands to configure the python prerequisites: